MrPixle2022/Documentaion/Js/React/Props.md

-here i am passing the value of name and age to that ``User`` componenet so it could be rendered properly
+here i am passing the value of name and age to that ``User`` component so it could be rendered properly

 output: